wcde/custom-hires-fix-for-automatic1111/README.md

 # Custom Hires Fix (webui Extension)

 - DDIM and PLMS samplers are not supported, don't use them
+- DPMU sampler aggressively increases clarity and can produce too much unwanted details, try experimenting with CFG scale boost

-##### A small script for fixing too aggressive sampling in Highres. fix and improve details.
+##### Webui Extension for customizing Highres. fix and improve details.